-Horden Lake is a copper dominant Cu-Ni-Au-PGM-Co Project located 131km north-northwest of Matagami, in Quebec Canada.
-The Project hosts an indicated and inferred mineral resource estimate of 28mt at 1.5% CuEq, as a result of over 52,464m of drilling already completed on the property.
-Pivotal has recently completed a 7,097m / 34 hole diamond drilling campaign.
-1,317m / 6 holes have been reported prior to this announcement.
+Horden Lake is a copper dominant Cu-Ni-Au-PGM-Co project located 131km north-northwest of Matagami, in Quebec Canada.
+The Project hosts an Indicated and Inferred Mineral Resource Estimate of 28mt at 1.5% CuEq, as a result of over 52,464m of drilling previously completed on the property.
+Pivotal has recently completed its maiden diamond drilling campaign of 7,097m / 34 holes of which 5862m / 27 holes have been reported prior to this announcement.

-The objectives of the drilling program were to infill missing by-product multi-element assay information, target resource expansion potential (which remains open at depth across its full extent) and collect a distribution of metallurgical sample for a complete test work program.
+The objectives of the drilling program were to infill missing by-product multi-element assay information, target resource expansion potential (which remains open at depth across its full extent) and collect a representative metallurgical sample for a complete ore characterisation and flotation testwork program.
 Downhole EM surveys have also been completed to dimension future exploration potential and targeting.